 We aim to publish 75% of key decisions published in the forward plan by 2022

-The figures from 2018/19 show that this target was achieved in first quarter but has fallen just below in the following quarters, so the year has finished with an average of 72% decisions having been in the Forward Plan for two months or more.
+The target for decision transparency is to achieve 75% of decisions having been in the Forward Plan for two months or more before being published, by March 2022.
+The figures from 2019/20 show that this target was exceeded in quarter three but has fallen below in the other three quarters, so the year has finished with an average of 70% decisions having been in the Forward Plan for two months or more.

 There will always be the challenge of urgent decisions, which will have an impact on the overall figure.